-Marketing at the Busch School of Business and Economics is a person-centered communication tool that can help improve both distributive and social justice in this world.
+Marketing at the Busch School of Business is a person-centered communication tool that can help improve both distributive and social justice in this world.
 Marketing, practiced correctly, can have a profound effect on educating people about available products and services so that they become better consumers and make better decisions about how to spend their money.

 When marketing is practiced as a form of manipulation, it is harmful to persons and contrary to the values of Catholic social doctrine on which our school is founded.
 Manipulative marking is also ultimately bad for business.
 Our students explore these issues in small, discussion-oriented courses under the guidance of faculty with proven practical and ethical experience in the corporate world.